Na'im: Qatar

 The tribe were reported as being one of the most powerful tribes in Qatar in an 1890 report by the British government.
-In J.G.
-Lorimer's Gazetteer of the Persian Gulf published in 1904, he described the Na'im as "a Bedouin tribe who grazed their cattle on pastures surrounding Zubarah in 1873."
+In J. G. Lorimer's Gazetteer of the Persian Gulf published in 1904, he described the Na'im as "a Bedouin tribe who grazed their cattle on pastures surrounding Zubarah in 1873."
 He stated that 60 or 70 of the tribe's branch in Qatar had a hereditary attachment to the Bahraini emir.
+In 1937, a dispute over Zubarah took place between Bahrain and Qatar.
+The Na'im in Qatar split into sections, the Ramzan, who supported the Qatari emir Abdullah bin Jassim Al Thani, and the main section, Al Jabr, who had pledged allegiance to the ruler of Bahrain.
+In July 1937, Sheikh Abdullah Al Thani reported to the British agency that he was to take action against the Na'im who were residing in Ath Thaqab over their perceived violation of the country's laws.
+For their part, the leader of the Na'im claimed that Abdullah Al Thani had "stolen their cattle" and had set fire to the Na'im's houses and villages before and after his decree.